kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 ### Web Hosting
 I'm sticking with my basic [Media Temple](http://www.mediatemple.net#a_aid=5068b81963acf) Grid Server package but deciding on a web host was really something I struggled with up to the last minute.

-I wanted a host that would run my site as well as let me install things like Node and Ruby.
-The last two things aren't allowed with my current hosting package so I could either upgrade to Media Temple [DV Managed](http://mediatemple.net/webhosting/vps/managed/) or sign up a with cloud-based host...either [Rackspace](http://www.rackspace.com/) or [Amazon Web Services](http://aws.amazon.com/) in this case.
+I wanted a hosting package that would run my site as well as let me install things like Node and Ruby.
+My Grid Server package doesn't really let me install anything extra so I could either upgrade to Media Temple [DV Managed](http://mediatemple.net/webhosting/vps/managed/) or sign up a with cloud-based host...either [Rackspace](http://www.rackspace.com/) or [Amazon Web Services](http://aws.amazon.com/) in this case.

 DV Managed, Rackspace and AWS required installing a LAMP stack on my own, which I'd never done up to that point.
 So I wanted SOME tech support in case I needed help and Rackspace seemed to pride itself on NOT providing this.
 So they were out.